getslash/slash/doc/cookbook.rst

 Interactive Tests
 -----------------

+.. _cookbook-interactive-namespace:

 Controlling Interactive Namespaces from Plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can customize the namespace available by default to interactive tests run with Slash (like ``slash run -i``) using the special hook :ref:`before_interactive_shell`:
+You can customize the namespace available by default to interactive tests run with Slash (like ``slash run -i``) using the special hook :ref:`hooks.before_interactive_shell`:

 .. code-block:: python